skehlet/hammerspoon/README.md

 ## How is your "Hammer" key different than a "Hyper"/Modal key?

 There are plenty of Hammerspoon examples of creating a "hyper" key where you press *and release* a key (e.g. `caps lock`) and then hit another button to do what you want.
-If that keypress flow works better for you, great, but my "hammer key" approach simply creates another modifier key that allows new key combinations (e.g. `hammer`+`g`) that are quick and easy to press, and has the advantage over some implementations (e.g. that use exotic combinations of `cmd`+`option`+`ctrl`) that it won't inadvertently trigger application keybindings.
+If that keypress flow works better for you, great, but my "hammer key" approach simply creates another modifier key that allows new key combinations (e.g. `hammer`+`g`) that are quick and easy to press.
+It also has an advantage over some implementations (e.g. that use exotic combinations of `cmd`+`option`+`ctrl`) that it won't inadvertently trigger application keybindings.

 ## Why does my Hammer key sometimes stop working?

 This was happening to me because of my Chrome Lastpass extension.
 Every once in a while a background Chrome window would get auto-logged out of a website, redirected to a login page, auto-focused on a password field, and LastPass would kick in, triggering macOS's "secure input" state where tools like Hammerspoon, TextExpander, Keyboard Maestro, Alfred, etc, are unable to intercept keypresses.
 This is a security feature, so keyloggers can't sniff your password input.
 See [hammerspoon#1743](https://github.com/Hammerspoon/hammerspoon/issues/1743).
-You can prevent this from happening by disabling LastPass' auto-fill feature (Chrome -> LastPass -> Account Options -> Extension Preferences, uncheck Automatically fill login information).
+You can avoid this headache by disabling LastPass' auto-fill feature (Chrome -> LastPass -> Account Options -> Extension Preferences, uncheck Automatically fill login information).
 Prior to figuring this out, I used the workaround of locking screen (`hammer`+`l`) then using touch-id to quickly log back in.
 Some have reporting clicking on the LastPass extension in Chrome may undo it as well.

 ## External monitor swapping issues